gboehl/dynare/src/source/running-dynare.rst

         Prevent Dynare from printing the output of the steps leading up to the preprocessor as well as the preprocessor output itself.

-    .. option:: mingw

-        Tells Dynare that your MATLAB is configured for compiling MEX files with the MinGW compiler from TDM-GCC (see :ref:`compil-install`).
-This option is only available under Windows, and is used in conjunction with ``use_dll``.

-    .. option:: msvc

-        Tells Dynare that your MATLAB is configured for compiling MEX files with Microsoft Visual C++ (see
-        :ref:`compil-install`).
-This option is only available under Windows, and is used in conjunction with ``use_dll``.

-    .. option:: cygwin

-        Tells Dynare that your MATLAB is configured for compiling MEX files with Cygwin (see :ref:`compil-install`).
-This option is only available under Windows, and is used in conjunction with ``use_dll``.

     .. option:: parallel[=CLUSTER_NAME]

         Tells Dynare to perform computations in parallel.
 If